WEBSITES & BLOGS

 Not to be mistaken with Whatsapp, What’s Up? is a wonderful (free) app utilizing some of the best CBT (Cognitive Behavioural Therapy) and ACT (Acceptance Commitment Therapy) methods to help you cope with various mental health ‘issues’ such as anxiety, burnout, and depression.

 Its interface is sleek & clean – coupled with simple instructions, even if it’s your first time using the app, you’ll be able to navigate through the app to get to what you’re looking for with ease.

 If you’re into wellness & nutrition, chances are, you’ve heard of Noom.
 This app that aims ‘to make the world a healthier place’ is wildly popular.

 Been wanting to lose that extra weight or become fitter overall?
-Noom doesn’t ‘believe’ in diets, instead, they advocate on lifestyle changes through the psychology of food and our behavior to it.
+Noom doesn’t ‘believe’ in diets, instead, they advocate lifestyle changes through the psychology of food and our behavior toward it.